web-infra-dev/rsbuild/packages/document/docs/en/config/dev/https.md

 #### Automatically generate certificates

-You can directly set `https` to `true`, Builder will automatically generate the HTTPS certificate based on [devcert](https://github.com/davewasmer/devcert).
+You can directly set `https` to `true`, Rsbuild will automatically generate the HTTPS certificate based on [devcert](https://github.com/davewasmer/devcert).

 When using this method, you need to manually install the [devcert](https://github.com/davewasmer/devcert) dependency in your project: